Iraq says no success tracing killers of Iranian dissidents

 The group, which has accused Iraqi security forces of being behind the attack, is no longer welcome in Iraq under the Shi‘ite Muslim-led government that came to power after U.S.-led forces toppled Saddam in 2003.

-“The main thing that the investigations have revealed so far is that the Iraqi security forces were not involved in that attack and an unknown militant group was behind it,” said Haider al-Akaili, who is part of a government committee overseeing the investigation, which was demanded by the U.N.
+“The main thing that the investigations have revealed so far is that the Iraqi security forces were not involved in that attack and an unknown militant group was behind it,” said Haider al-Akaili, who is part of a government committee overseeing the investigation, which was demanded by the United Nations.

 Iraqi authorities have repeatedly denied involvement in the attack, in which camp residents also went missing.
 MEK says they were taken hostage by Iraqi forces and were flown to Amara province to be extradited to Iran.

-The committee is headed by Iraq’s national security chief and includes representatives from government ministries and the intelligence service as well as the U.N.
+The committee is headed by Iraq’s national security chief and includes representatives from government ministries and the intelligence service as well as the United Nations.

 The last residents moved out of the camp to a new base in September.
 The camp had housed around 100 MEK members at the time of the attack.

-The group which attacked the camp appeared to have had ample time to execute the victims as well as plant bombs in cars and buildings which it detonated remotely, Akaili said.
+The group that attacked the camp appeared to have had ample time to execute the victims as well as plant bombs in cars and buildings that it detonated remotely, Akaili said.

-“The operation was elaborate, complicated and big,” he said, adding that MEK members who had seen the attack had shown a “serious lack” of cooperation with investigating authorities.
+“The operation was elaborate, complicated and big,” he said, adding that MEK members who had seen the attack had shown a “serious lack” of cooperation with investigating authorities - an assertion the MEK spokesman described as “another part of the litany of lies.”

-He raised the possibility that there had been a dispute within the camp and some of the attackers had come from inside it.
+Akaili raised the possibility there had been a dispute within the camp and some of the attackers had come from inside it.
 Another scenario was that the seven missing people were behind the assault, he said.

 MEK numbered 4,174 members in Iraq up to 2003.
-The U.N. has resettled some 1,000 while 1,600 have declined to meet with officials, Akaili said.
+The United Nations has resettled some 1,000, while 1,600 have declined to meet with officials, Akaili said.
 The rest are being resettled.